 Better still, Siesta Key’s beaches will never disappoint and they’re easily some of the best beaches in Florida to visit.
 With gleaming white sand and toasty water temperatures, it’s the kind of place you go with the whole family.

-This is especially true as the waves are a little calmer than the Atlantic Coast; though, this doesn’t mean you shouldn’t still take an extreme amount of care.
+This is especially true as the waves are a little calmer than on the Atlantic Coast; though, this doesn’t mean you shouldn’t still take an extreme amount of care.
 Remember, the sea can be dangerous.

 8.)
 Bahia Honda State Park